VedantPadole52/Tic-Tac-Toe-Game/README.md

 1. Download or clone this repository.
 2. Open the `index.html` file in your web browser.
-3. Start playing with a friend!
+3. Start playing with a friend

 ## Live Demo Link :
 https://tic-tac-toe-game-seven-mu.vercel.app/